-The Open Door Philanthropy Podcast is an opportunity to dive deeper into how major giving works through long form interviews with major givers and experts in philanthropy.
-Foundation heads, heirs, heiresses, and other wealthy patrons open their doors to Unfunded List founder Dave Moss to discuss philanthropy at length in great detail.
+The Open Door Philanthropy Podcast is an opportunity to dive deeper into how major giving works.
+We conduct long interviews with major givers and experts in philanthropy.
+Foundation heads, heirs, wealthy patrons, and philanthropy professionals open their doors to Unfunded List founder Dave Moss to discuss philanthropy at length in great detail.

 We are currently in our fourth season of the Open Door Philanthropy Podcast.
 This season’s theme is simple in concept but tricky in implementation; Collaborative Giving.
 Learn how each of our guests channel the power of collaborative giving in their work.

 Peter Williamson is a sixth-generation member of the Kettering Family Foundation member and the co-founder of Next Gen Giving Circle in Washington, DC.
 He is